Carla Blank

 Storming the Old Boys' Citadel: Two Pioneer Women Architects of Nineteenth Century North America (2014), Bigotry on Broadway (2021) and A Jew in Ramallah and Other Essays (November 2024).

 Background

 Education and early career

-Carla Blank was born and grew up in Pittsburgh, Pennsylvania, and after attending Carnegie Mellon University transferred to and graduated from Sarah Lawrence College.
+Carla Blank was born and grew up in Pittsburgh, Pennsylvania, United States, and after attending Carnegie Mellon University transferred to and graduated from Sarah Lawrence College.
 Having begun her career as a performer while still a child, after graduation she moved to New York City, where she studied ballet and made her debut as a choreographer in 1963, participating in the avant-garde Judson Dance Theater workshops.